Kythonlk/tailwind-wordpress-theme/README.md

 kythonlk
 ========

-A custom theme based on Tailwind
+A custom WordPress theme based on Tailwind

 ## Quickstart